 The highlight of my Blacklane trip through Stockholm was the Vasa Museum.

 The whole museum was built around the Vasa, the old warship from the 17th century.
 The huge wooden ship was salvaged 300 years after its legendary capsizing, and restored to its original size.

 The Swedes love their local history.
 They have dedicated all their great names (ABBA, Astrid Lindgren) to museums and monuments.
-My Blacklane chauffeur explains that the peace flag has been flying over the city for 200 years.
+My Blacklane chauffeur in Stockholm explained that the peace flag has been flying over the city for 200 years.
 And it should never be lowered again.